 Cross Stepping is an essential trick that will make it easier for you to unlock the other tracks later on.
 All you need to do is to place your foot alternating between putting them forward and backward.

-For people who want to try out some nifty tricks and love challenging yourself, longboard dancing is a great way to do so.
+For people who want to try out some nifty tricks and love challenging themselves, longboard dancing is a great way to do so.
 This guide on how to longboard dance can help you with getting started.
 So get your longboard and hit the road.

 Hey skateboarders, How are you all?
 I’m Dorothy L. Rogers, In short Dorothy.
 27 years old girl.
 I live in San Angelo, 596 Anthony Avenue.
 I’ve been skating for 12 years.
 I have almost 13 skateboards.
 I just love skating.
 Height is 5′ 5″ (164 centimeter), and Weight 125.6 pounds (57 kilograms). favourite colour is Purple.
 Find me on Twitter